 You need to pay a professional to conduct the assessment, plan the intervention and train you in how to do Functional Communication Training (FCT) at home.
 The cost varies depending on the type and experience of the professional you use.

 This therapy might be covered for up to 20 sessions by Medicare.
 Whether the cost is covered will depend on the professional you consult.

 Some private health care funds might also cover a portion of the consultation fee.
-This can be claimed immediately if the professional you consult has HICAPS.
+You can claim this immediately if the professional you consult has HICAPS.

 Does Functional Communication Training (FCT) work?

-High-quality research shows that when Functional Communication Training (FCT) is used as part of an overall behavioural intervention, it does reduce difficult behaviour over both the short and long term.
+High-quality research shows that when Functional Communication Training (FCT) is used as part of an overall behavioural intervention, it does reduce difficult behaviour in both the short and long term.

 Even when FCT isn’t used as part of an overall behavioural intervention, research suggests that it still might work.

 Research suggests that FCT can work better for children than adults.

 Some psychologists and speech pathologists are experienced in working with Functional Communication Training (FCT).
 You need to find out about the experience of the professionals you choose to work with.